panda-re/panda/docs/syscalls2.md

 Once you have written a plugin that makes use of `syscalls2`, you will have to enable it on the panda commandline in such a way that `syscalls2` knows what operating system to assume when trying to instrument system calls with callbacks.
-If your plugin is called `my_plugin`, then to run that plugin on a win7 32-bit replay, the commandline should contain
+If your plugin is called `my_plugin`, then to run that plugin on a Win7 32-bit replay, the commandline should contain

-    -panda 'syscalls2:profile=windows7_x86;
+    -panda 'syscalls2:profile=windows7_x86'

-There are currently only three supported OS profiles.
+There are currently five supported OS profiles.

     windows7_x86
+    windowsxp_sp2_x86
+    windowsxp_sp3_x86
     linux_x86
     linux_arm